JustBuyCheap/Docs/paper-en.md

 ##  List on decentralized exchange

 ##  Roadmap after the project boot success
-1. new store, pay with usdt/busd/husd and other stable coins with low transaction fee.
+1. new store, checkout with usdt/busd/husd and other stable coins with low transaction fee.

 2. New membership system：Can effectively manage our members and support members on different chains to authenticate, polkadot, bsc, heco.